 1. Northern Soul Grilled Cheese

 The UK’s first gourmet grilled cheese restaurant, serving pimped up grilled cheese sandwiches, mac ‘n’ cheese and shakes, all set to a soul soundtrack.
-With restaurants in the Northern Quarter and Piccadilly, your never far away from a tasty toasted sandwich so there’s always time to nip out for one while you’re at work.
-10 Church St, M4 1PN and Manchester Piccadilly M1 2GH.
+With restaurants in the Northern Quarter and Piccadilly, you’re never far away from a tasty toasted sandwich so there’s always time to nip out for one while you’re at work.
+Northern Soul, Unit G20, 21, 44 Tib St, M4 1LA.

 2. Moose Coffee

-The modern diner serves American-style breakfasts and 25 different brunch dishes, from pancakes to potato hashes, including seven choices for eggs benedict alone!
+The modern diner serves American-style breakfasts and 25 different brunch dishes, from pancakes to potato hashes, including seven choices of eggs benedict alone!
 Known as Manchester’s worst kept secret, diners should expect to wait for a table any day of the week but can enjoy one of their life-changing coffees while they wait.
-York House, 20 York St, M2 3BB
+Moose Coffee, York House, 20 York St, M2 3BB.

 The Koffee Pot is a Mancunian institution that’s been serving up hearty no-nonsense British classics to the good people of Manchester for the last decade.
 Their fry-ups have been known to cure the worst of hangovers and their smoked kippers, haddock rarebit and haggis have made the Koffee Pot the go-to-caff for lunches, brunches and all-day breakfasts.
-84-86 Oldham St, Manchester M4 1LE
+The Koffee Pot, 84-86 Oldham St, M4 1LE.

 Also published on Medium.